flamontagne/rrschedule/README.markdown

 RRSchedule makes it easier to generate round-robin schedules for sport leagues.

-It takes into consideration the number of available playing surfaces and game times and split the round-robin(s) into gamedays that respect these contraints.
+It takes into consideration the number of available playing surfaces and game times and split games into gamedays that respect these contraints.

 ## Installation ##
     gem install rrschedule